HubRise/website/APPS-TEMPLATE/en/food-ordering-platforms.md

 For more information, check the documentation of these platforms in our [Apps page](/apps#food-ordering-platforms).

----

-**IMPORTANT NOTE:** For codes related to the configuration of your white branded online ordering website, see [Online Ordering Solutions](/apps/SOLUTION/online-ordering-solutions).

----

 ## Configuration on SOLUTION

 Depending on your needs, you will need to create PRODUCTS, PROMOTIONS, PAYMENT METHODS... specific to the platforms in SOLUTION.